GravityPDF/gravity-pdf-documentation/docs/v6/users/setup-pdf.md

      1. **Fill Forms**: Allow users to fill in any active form field elements.
      1. **Printing - High Resolution**: Allow high quality printing and PDF re-distilling.
      1. **Printing - Low Resolution**: Low-resolution printing will generate a bitmapped image of the document that is suitable for personal use.
 High-quality reproduction and re-distilling is disabled.
 If you don't want the user to print at all remove both *Printing* privileges.
-     1. **Modify**: If this privilege is removed, document modifications is disabled.
+     1. **Modify**: If this privilege is removed, document modifications are disabled.
 However, copying, extracting content and printing are allowed.

 ### Image DPI
 * Adjust the image DPI (Dots Per Inch).
 By default this is set to 96.
 If professionally printing you should set this to *300* and change the [*Format*](#format) to *PDF/X-1a*.